Stein Neural Sampler: Experiments

 \section{Experiments}

-We test our neural samplers on both toy examples and real world problems.
-We compare them to Stein GAN, SVGD and other commonly used sampling methods such as Langevin dynamics (LD) and variational inference method.
-From the simulation results on Gaussian mixtures, our methods demonstrate superior ability to handle \textbf{multimodality} as well as avoiding \textbf{local trap} compared to the benchmarking methods.
-When applied to real world data, which is high dimensional, our method shows comparable performance.
-All the experiment details are attached in the Appendix.
+We evaluate our neural samplers on both toy examples and real world problems, and compare the performance with Stein GAN, SVGD and classic sampling methods, such as stochastic gradient Langevin dynamics (SGLD) \citep{WelingM2011bayesian} and HMC \citep{neal2011mcmc}.
+Results on 2-dimensional Gaussian mixtures showed that our methods are capable of capturing detailed local structures in the target distribution.
+Comparing with other benchmarking methods, our neural samplers also have superior ability to handle ``multimodality" and avoid ``local trap".
+Futhermode, when applied to high dimensional real world data, our methods also achieve better test accuracies.
+All the experiment details are stated in section \ref{simulation} of the supplementary material.

-\paragraph{Gaussian Mixtures} We start with a toy example to illustrate how our sampler transform a reference distribution to match the target. let the target distribution to be a 2-dimensional mixture normal where $\mathcal{N}(x; \mu, \Sigma)$ denotes the density function of $N(\mu,\Sigma)$ and ${I}_2(\rho)$ denotes 2-dimension identity matrix with $\rho$ as off-diagonal elements.
-Figure [\ref{fig:KSD_sgx}] shows the how the sampling distribution evolves during the training.
+\paragraph{Unimodal Gaussian mixtures} The first toy example is a unimodal 2-dimensional Gaussian mixtures.
+The target distribution is $ q(x) = 0.5\cdot \mathcal{N} \rbr{x;~ \bm{0},~I_2(0.8)} + 0.5\cdot \mathcal{N}\rbr{x;~ \bm{0},~I_2(-0.8)} $ where ${I}_2(\rho)$ denotes the $2\times2$ matrix with 1 on the diagonal and $\rho$ as off-diagonal elements.
+Figure \ref{fig:KSD_sgx} shows how the sampling distribution evolves during the training with KSD-NS and Fisher-NS yields a similar result.
+This example shows that the detailed local structure of this target distribution is well captured by our methods.

-Above is a simple case where the local trap phenomenon would not occur and our method successfully captures the detailed shape of the distribution.
-However, often times in practice, the target distribution is multimodal which usually causes the sampling method to be trapped in certain modes.